Lowkey-Emmanuel/Mern-Recipe-app/README.md

 # Mern-Recipe-app
-A recipe app made with the MERN stack.
+This is a recipe app made with MERN stack (Mongodb, Express, React, NodeJS).
+I built this one to get a better understanding of how to link a react frontend with a NodeJS backend.